brycefrank/pyfor_manual/Installation.md

 Of course, no good Python programmer is without an IDE and efficient development and analysis with `pyfor` depends on a good pick for your IDE.

+### PyCharm

 `pyfor` was primarily developed using the excellent PyCharm Community Edition (and Professional Edition in some cases).
 The latest version, 2018.2, provides direct access to an interactive `IPython` console.
 It is cross platform and free to use.
 It is, however, a bit of a heavy application.
-To install PyCharm go to their website and follow the installation instructions.
+If you plan on developing robust, repeat-use Python scripts and modules, I suggest this option.
+To install PyCharm go to their [website](https://www.jetbrains.com/pycharm/) and follow the installation instructions.

+### Jupyter Notebook

 For more lightweight analysis, I suggest taking advantage of Jupyter notebooks.
 Jupyter notebooks are a popular platform in data science for creating quick analysis scripts that are nicely coupled with visualization libraries (that `pyfor` takes advantage of already).
 If you want to use Jupyter notebooks, it does require some modification of your `conda` environment to do so, but nothing terrible complex.
 Below are a few instructions to get set up.